Skip to main content

 ];

-By the default the values are stored in an alphabetic order, but what if we'd like to sort them by rating?
-We'd implement some code that would look like this:
+By default the values are stored alphabetically, but what if we want to sort by rating?

 dogs.sort((a, b) => b.rating - a.rating);